 It’s a little girl.
 Her name is Amelia.
 Amelia Emmy repeated, what a pretty name.
 Look, maybe you can call someone, a friend and they can pick you up.
 Or you can go to them, just get away.
 If it’s that bad just get away.
 The woman stared at Emmy for a minute and then she said yeah, I’m gonna get away.
 I gotta go back outside and get my stuff miss.

 Emmy let out a deep sigh.
 She looked all around her to make sure she was really alone now.
 All the machines were empty.
 She picked one and got her change out for the machine.
 She loaded the laundry into it and started the machine.
 Oh man, I just can’t wait to get out of here.
 She picked up her laundry bag and left the laundromat.
-She got back in her car and headed back for home.
+She got back in her car and headed for home.

-Patrick was in the kitchen when she got home.
-She told him about her experience at the laundromat.
-Patrick, How do you know that guy Pat?
-Oh, thats the guy I hired to help me load and unload the work trucks.
+Oh, that sounds like the guy I hired to help me load and unload the work trucks.
 I had been at the hardware store across from the laundromat.
 I bought some two by fours, for one of the jobs I was doing.
 I needed a hand putting them on the back of the pick up.
 I offered him a few bucks to help me load the truck a few times and bring it home.
 I do know who that is.
-He has come up to the house with me.
+He has definetly come up to the house with me.
 His girl drove up to unload too.
-He must have seen you Emmy.
+He must have seen you around Emmy.

-Yeah, he was a little crazy even when he was working he would say he would use the money to go places.
+Yeah, he was a little crazy even when he was working, he would keep saying he would use the money to “set them straight”.
 Your home now, babe.
 Don’t worry about anything.

 Emmy sighed and they went about the business of making dinner, they talked about what their plans would be for during the week.
 They decided buying that new washing machine would be the number one priority.
 Patrick helped her put the dishes away after they washed and dried them.

 Babe, I’m heading out.
 Do you want me to go back to the laundromat to pick up the laundry?
 No, no it’s OK.
 Emmy said.
 I don’t have to worry, he’s gone.
-Yeah, he’ll be sleeping in over at the station house with the troopers Patrick said.
+Yeah, he’ll be sleeping in over at the station with the troopers Patrick said.

 Emmy headed back down the road and toward the laundromat.
 You know what, she thought once inside, it’s quiet now.
 I’ll just throw the laundry in the dryer here.
 She loaded up the big commercial dryer with her laundry, put in a few quarters and sat down.
 Emmy pulled a book out of her handbag and began to read.
 When the laundry was done she folded it, packed it up, and headed back home.

-The house was dark and quiet when she got back and she decided to put a movie on.
+The house was dark and quiet when she got back, she decided to put a movie on.
 Emmy scanned through the Netflix selections and picked a comedy.
 She watched about an hour of it when she heard a loud knock on the door.
 Emmy jumped, she wasn’t expecting anyone.
 There were footstep’s on the porch.
 Emmy lowered the volume on the TV with the remote.

 She heard the footsteps clearer now.
 She heard the sound of her planters with the mums in them being moved.
 What the heck she thought, she peaked out the window and the porch was dark.
 She couldn’t see anything, but she heard footsteps walking down the stairs.
 There were no street lights in the area.
 She put on the front porch light, but she couldn’t really see anything.

 The house had a wraparound porch.
 Emmy stepped out onto the porch by the front door.
-She flashed the light into the darkness, down the front steps and nothing was there.
+She flashed the light into the darkness.
 Hey, she called out, is anyone there.

-Emmy backed up and walked around the corner to the side porch.
-She flashed the light onto the floor and saw a box.
-She stepped towards it and held her breath.
+Oh my goodness, baby Emmy said.
+What is going on little girl child.
+Emmy reached in to pick up the baby and held her to her chest.
 The baby cooed and kicked her arms and legs.
 Emmy put her on her lap as she sat on the floor by the box.
 She reached into the box and dug through the blankets and towels to see if there was anything else in there.

 Will you just take this baby and don’t let anybody know the baby is with you.
 Her dad’s gonna be gone for a bit of time, got a warrant for a bunch of things, none of them good.
 I’m on my way to somewhere now.
 I got a ride out.